Matilda is a part-time digital nomad and aspiring professional suitcase packer.

 Budgeting Is Hard!

-Budgeting and managing your money is not easy and it gets even more complicated as a digital nomad and, if you can believe it, even more complicated if you're a Canadian.
-Most companies pay digital nomad in US dollars, euros, or Chinese yuan there are countless apps that don't even work for Canadians!
+Budgeting and managing your money is not easy.
+It gets even more complicated as a digital nomad and, if you can believe it, even more complicated if you're a Canadian.
+Most companies pay digital nomads in US dollars, euros, or Chinese yuan; there are countless apps that don't even work for Canadians!

 So, if you are a digital nomad from Canada, here are the best financial apps to help you make your money work for you.

 Tangerine is the new face of ING Direct.
 They provide the same services as other major banks, but deals almost entirely online.